EmmyEJohnson/apiPractice/README.md

 5. erase "test" under scripts in the package.json file and add "start": "node server.js" (which launches the server app) "dev": "nodemon server.js" so when you use nodemon in terminal is much like using live server

     in package.json file:

       "scripts": {
         "start": "node server.js",
         "dev": "nodemon server.js"
       },

-6. require express in server.js file
+6. require express and cors in server.js file